MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ## Add dashboards or views to My workspace

+To add dashboards or views to My workspace, follow these steps:

 1. Right-click on a dashboard or view in the monitoring tree of the Web console and select **Add to My Workspace** from the context menu.

 2. On the **Add to My Workspace** pane on the right side of the page, specify which folder in **My Workspace** this dashboard or view should be added.
 You can also choose to create a new folder by selecting **New Folder** to better organize your workspace.